Is HubSpot right for you? Are you using it to its full potential?

 Your sales team needs to want to create content.
 These guys are best placed to answer questions your potential prospects have – after all, they speak to them all the time to understand what they need.

-To get them on board, show them the results of content creation, i.e.how it’s improved website traffic, brand awareness, lead generation – and gradually they’ll come around.
+To get them on board, show them the results of content creation, i.e.how it’s improved website traffic, brand awareness, and lead generation – and gradually they’ll come around.

 In terms of how much they write, start off small – they won’t have the time to create one blog a week.
 Then, as they get into the routine, ask them to write two or three blogs a month.